rukleiven/Exercise1/Part3/README.md

 > 3. "Starts a new goroutine running, a goroutine is a lightweight thread managed by the go runtime."

  ### How does pythons Global Interpreter Lock (GIL) influence the way a python Thread behaves?
- > The GIL is a lock that allows only one thread to hold the control of the Python interpreter.
+ > "The GIL is a lock that allows only one thread to hold the control of the Python interpreter.
 This means that only one thread can be in a state of execution in any point of time.
-The GIL is often used in single-threaded programs, but can be used as a bottleneck in multi-threaded code.
+The GIL is often used in single-threaded programs, but can be used as a bottleneck in multi-threaded code."

  ### With this in mind: What is the workaround for the GIL (Hint: it's another module)?
  > *Your answer here*